coolpinkzz/next-tooltip/README.md

 ## Installation

-You can install the `next-tooltip` package via npm or yarn.
+You can install the `next-tooltip-react` package via npm or yarn.

 ### Using npm:

-`npm install next-tooltip`
+`npm install next-tooltip-react`

 ### Using yarn:

-`yarn add next-tooltip`
+`yarn add next-tooltip-react`